slamora/brackets-wiki/Extension-Icon-Guidelines.md

 ## Styleguide

-* use simple shapes that are not too detailed, use as less anchor points as possible
+* Use simple shapes that are not too detailed, use as less anchor points as possible
-* make sure it's flat i.e. without gradients, highlights, or shadows
+* Make sure it's flat i.e. without gradients, highlights, or shadows
-* the corners are slightly rounded
+* The corners are slightly rounded
-* use thinner lines rather than thicker lines
+* Use thinner lines rather than thicker lines
-* try to use SVG instead of PNG.
+* Try to use SVG instead of PNG.

 ![Rounded Corner Example](icon-guidelines/rounded-corner-example.png)